frederic-perez/AmE-dictionary/data/dictionary.md

 __paydirt__ :two::hammer:
 __payload__ _n_ :three::hammer:
 __payoff__ _n_ :three::hammer: (payoffs) _The third part of this book is the payoff._
-__paywall__ _n_ :three: (paywalls) A feature of a website, application or service that only allows access to certain pages, data or features to paid up subscribers. _From behind the paywall._
+__paywall__ _n_ :four: (paywalls) A feature of a website, application or service that only allows access to certain pages, data or features to paid up subscribers. _From behind the paywall._
 __PC__ _abbr_ :dart::five: Politically correct. _I'm not overly PC._ _I wanted to be all PC about it._ _They're so PC that they end up writing sanctified characters._
 __PDA__ _n_ _(surgery?)_ _With a PDA, there is continous shunting of blood through the lungs._
 __PE__ _There were a lot of students in there ready for a PE class._